FreshChoice Kepler Challenge Charity Challenge

 Charity Challenge Spots are advertised as available on the website, usually sometime in May/June.

-After registering and in order to secure your entry you will be asked to complete the following:
+After registering your interest and in order to secure your entry you will be asked to complete the following:

 - Complete your registration details

-- Arrange payment of $1000.00 to the Kepler Challenge account within the time frame specified.
+- Arrange payment of $1000.00 NZD to the Kepler Challenge account within the time frame specified.

-We like to take the opportunity to raise the (charity name) profile by publicising the Charity Challenge entries, although your donation can remain anonymous if you wish.
+We like to take the opportunity to raise the chosen charity profile by publicising the Charity Challenge and entrant's names, although your donation can remain anonymous if you wish.

 How to apply for the fund